 7. Jungle adventures on Cape Tribulation

 The Rainforest is a jungle for many.
 Both for animals as well as human beings.
-It is wild, rough and if you get off the tracks you will get lost easily.
+It is wild, rough, and if you go off the tracks you will get lost easily.

 Take your jungle exploration to the next level and make it an adventure.
 Ride downhill on a mountain bike on one of the many tracks, get your tires dirty on a 4WD track or surrender yourself to the jungle while ziplining.